-Biden running 'dishonest' campaign, Sanders a 'romantic figure,' Mark Steyn tells Tucker
+Biden running 'dishonest' campaign, Sanders a 'romantic figure,' Mark Steyn says

 JOE BIDEN OFFICIALLY LAUNCHES 2020 PRESIDENTIAL BID

-"And the difference between them," Steyn told host Tucker Carlson, "I think is that Bernie is a romance for his supporters.
+"And the difference between them," Steyn told Tammy Bruce, who was filling in for Tucker Carlson, "I think is that Bernie is a romance for his supporters.
 He is a romantic figure, a romantic, insane figure, but he is a romantic."

 Biden formally announced his candidacy with a video posted Thursday morning.